 In the post A Box of Chocolates, I explained writing stories of Western District pioneers and Hamilton’s WW1 servicemen is like lifting the lid on a box of chocolates…I never know what I’m going to get.
 Writing this month’s Passing of the Pioneers was like dipping into a double layer box of chocolates.
 I’ve read many editions of the Hamilton Spectator and histories of Hamilton, so I knew of Angelo Palmer, a prominent solicitor in the town, but I’d never delved into Angelo’s life.
 When I read his obituary for this post, I got two surprises.
 Firstly he was a passenger on a clipper shipwrecked off Victoria’s south-west coast of interest to me because the clipper’s colourful captain also steered my ggg grandparents Charles and Agnes Hadden to Australia aboard the Marco Polo.
 Secondly, there was something “magical” about Angelo but you’ll have to read on.

-Other pioneers in this edition, combining August and September obituaries, include a Hamilton chemist described as the “poor man’s friend” and from the Darlington district, a man, his son and his son’s wife.
+Other in this edition, a combination of July August and September obituaries, include a Hamilton chemist described as the “poor man’s friend” and from the Camperdown district, the obituary of a man, his son and his son’s wife.
 Click on any underlined text throughout the post for further information.

 McARTHUR, Peter – Died 3 July 1897 at Camperdown.
 Peter McArthur was born to well-off farmers on the island of Islay, off Scotland’s west coast, around 1817.
 As a lad, he joined a ship’s crew and left home for a couple of years before returning to his father’s farm.
 But in 1836 at the age of nineteen, he was off again with Sydney, Australia was his destination.
 By 1839, he had moved south to Melbourne, meeting up with a man who would also become one of the Western District’s notable pioneer, Nicholas Cole.
 They met Frenchman Jean Duvarney and the three men made their way to Geelong, buying a flock of sheep from the Manifold brothers.
 With their sheep, the three men headed further west and took up land north of Camperdown.